HACC Media Clips

 In September 1993, the four Peake brothers were interviewed by Peter Gzowski on CBC Morningside.
 Michael, Sean and Geoffrey were in Thunder Bay enroute to a canoe trip in Quetico Park and David Andrew was in Toronto with Gzowski.

-Photo (left) on Lynx Lake, NWT July 1995 l-r Andrew, Sean, Michael and Geoff.
+Photo of the four Peakes (left) taken on Lynx Lake, NWT July 1995 l-r Andrew, Sean, Michael and Geoff.

 As part of a CBC Morningside national morning radio show series on small publications, Che-Mun publisher Michael Peake appeared with Peter Gzowski to talk about his canoeing journal then in its infancy c.
 1986.